 - Does your current vendor offer the flexibility to grow with your business?

 The pace of technological change is faster than ever.
 Your business needs to evolve, but there are also standards to adhere to, records to keep, and industry requirements that make it difficult to rip and replace.
 It is essential to embrace change to become more efficient and drive strategies to work effectively against business imperatives.
-Yet, successful implementation of new ERP is a combination of the software partner offering the proper functionality and an intense understanding of your organization's operations and workflows.
+Yet, successful implementation of new ERP combines the software partner offering the proper functionality and an intense understanding of your organization's operations and workflows.
 Consider the effort required to modernize and how familiar your software and implementation partners are with your business.

 - Is your current system designed for world-class security and business continuity?